 You've secured a job and are ready to start working.

 On the Job Timeline

-Below is a checklist and timeline for a typical co-op work term.
+Below is a checklist and timelines for a typical internship work term.
 The Co-op Office will go into further details on each bullet point in this handbook.